clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 ### 2.1.2 The `Hygiene score`

 In order to compute the **hygiene score** of a community area, we first computed the hygiene score of an inspection.
+To do so, we took into account the inspection's result and the number of violations detected during the inspection.
+There is three main possible outcomes of an inspection : either the facility **passes** the inspection or it **passes with conditions** or it **fails**.
+We attributed an arbitrary score to each of those outcomes :
+- **Pass** = 1
+- **Pass with conditions** = 2
+- **Fail** = 3

+The formula used to compute the hygiene score of an inspection is the following :

+\[(Number of violations detected during the inspection) x (Inspection's result)^3 \]

 ## 2.2 The Crimes in Chicago Database